Weeknight Bistro-Style Moules et Frites

 2. Meanwhile, in a Dutch oven, heat oil over medium-high heat.
 Add garlic to pan, seasoning with salt and pepper; cook, stirring often, until fragrant and softened, about 1 minute.
 Add beer; bring to boil.
 Cook until reduced by half; about 6 minutes.

 3. Add mussels to pan (discard any that don’t close when tapped); reduce heat to medium-low.
-Cover and steam until mussels open, discarding any that remain closed; 5 to 7 minutes.
+Cover and steam until mussels open; 5–7 minutes.
+Discard any that remain closed.

 4. With a slotted spoon, remove mussels to serving bowls.
 Stir together cream and cornstarch; stir into cooking liquid.
 Cook, stirring constantly, until slightly thickened; about 1 minute.
 Pour evenly over mussels.